-1. The purchaser or grantee is liable for the documentary taxes imposed under Code Sections 12-21-310, 12-21-380 and 12-25-10.
-In addition, if it is impractical to seek payment of the tax from the purchaser or grantee, the Commission may assess the seller or grantor for the tax.

-2. Deeds which convey realty from a Master in Equity to an individual or business are subject to documentary taxes.

-3. Deeds which convey realty to the State of South Carolina are not subject to documentary taxes provided the realty will be used for public purposes.
+- 1. The purchaser or grantee is liable for the documentary taxes imposed under Code Sections 12-21-310, 12-21-380 and 12-25-10.
+In addition, if it is impractical to seek payment of the tax from the purchaser or grantee, the Commission may assess the seller or grantor for the tax. - 2.
+Deeds executed by a Master in Equity, which convey property to an individual or business, are subject to documentary taxes. - 3.
+Deeds which convey realty to the State of South Carolina are not subject to documentary taxes provided the realty will be used for public purposes.
 (See the exemption provisions of Code Section 12-21-380.)